 The metaverse, a term coined by author Neal Stephenson in his 1992 science fiction novel, has been trending on Google since April 2021.
 With tech giants like Facebook announcing the creation of their versions of the metaverse, its word has since spread rapidly across all industries.
-For example, the luxury fashion industry has already made moves to establish itself in web 3.0.
+As aforementioned, the luxury fashion industry has already made moves to establish itself in web 3.0.s

 What is the Metaverse?